mwidas/santa_barbarara_land_classification/README.md

-# Santa Barbara, California Land Cover Classification
+# Santa Barbara, California-Land Cover Classification

 Exploration of land cover classification for southern Santa Barbara County based on multi-spectral imagery using a decision tree classifier which is a form of supervised classification.
 Monitoring the distribution and change in land cover types can help us understand the impacts of phenomena like climate change, natural disasters, deforestation, and urbanization.